mickeyboxell/oci-service-operator/docs/mysql.md

 ## Provisioning a MySQL DB System

-Provisioning of a MySQL DB System requires the customer to input the admin username and admin password as a Kubernetes secret.
+Provisioning of a MySQL DB System requires the user to input the admin username and admin password as a Kubernetes secret.
 OSOK acquires the admin usernmame and admin password from the Kubernetes secret whose name is provided in the `spec`.
 The Kubernetes secret should contain the admin username in `username` field.
 The Kubernetes secret should contain the admin password in `password` field.